Accelergy-Project/accelergy-mcpat-plug-in/README.md

 An energy estimation plug-in for [Accelergy framework](https://github.com/nelliewu95/accelergy).
 It is a wrapper for the McPAT integrated power, area, and timing framework.
 It works by substituting in attributes to the `properties.xml` definition file, running McPAT, and parsing the output.
 Since queries to McPAT can take some time, results are cached in the file `.cache` so repeated invocations are not repeated.
 To clear the cache delete the `.cache` file.
+Cache entries older than `CACHE_TIMEOUT` days are invalidated.

 ## Get started
 - Install [Accelergy framework](https://github.com/nelliewu95/accelergy)